top of page

 Advocating Professionalism and Ethical Standards

-UFAAS, recognizing the importance of setting professional and ethical standards in agricultural advisory services, took proactive steps.
-Their objective was clear: to promote professionalism and ethics within the agricultural extension and advisory services (AEAS) system in Uganda.
-Notably, their efforts bore fruit in 2017 when they were invited to support the development of essential documents, including Extension Guidelines, Ethical Code of Conduct, and Proceedings for Registration and Accreditation of AEAS providers.
-These documents were subsequently approved by the top management team of the Ministry for Agriculture, Animal Industry and Fisheries (MAAIF), marking a significant milestone.
+Proactive steps were taken early on by UFAAS to set professional and ethical standards in this space.
+The objective was to promote professionalism and ethics in the agricultural extension and advisory system in Uganda.
+These efforts proved successful in 2017 when they were invited to support the development of essential documents such as Extension Guidelines, an Ethical Code of Conduct, and more.
+The documents were eventually approved by the management team of the Ministry for Agriculture, Animal Industry and Fisheries.
+This was a significant milestone and a notable achievement.

 Supporting Youth in Agriculture